Drainage and sewers

 If you experience a problem and wish to confirm responsibility, please contact the Private Sector Housing Renewal team on 0191 433 3000.
 You can also contact them if someone that you believe is responsible fails to carry out any work.

-We handle drains and sewers in council-owned properties or those managed by The Gateshead Housing Company.
+We handle drains and sewers in council-owned properties.

-Tenants experiencing drainage problems should contact the Repair Reporting Service or their Gateshead Housing Company local office.
+Tenants experiencing drainage problems should contact the Repair Reporting Service or their local housing office.